mlakolar/mlakolar.github.io/content/authors/jialei-wang/_index.md

 ---
 # Display name
-name: "Jialei Wang"
+title: "Jialei Wang"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Jialei Wang"
+- jialei-wang

 # Is this the primary user of the site?
 superuser: false